 During operation, the various activity areas will be fenced to control access, as described in the Mine Operations Plan.
 These fences will remain during reclamation until the recontouring and grading begins.
 The 8 foot fences will be removed and sent offsite for disposal or recycling, to allow access and ease of movement for the heavy equipment for regrading and reclamation operations.
-After the areas have been seeded, they will be fenced with T-posts and barbed wire until vegetation is established.
+After the areas have been seeded, they will be fenced with livestock fencing constructed in accordance with specifications for minimizing injury to big game animals as described in the NMDGF Habitat Handbook at http://wildlife.state.nm.us/conservation/habitathandbook/documents/FencingGuidlines.pdf, until vegetation is established.
 If the landowners (USFS and NM SLO) desire, this fencing will be removed after approval of the reclamation.